1982 Arizona Wildcats football team: Game summaries

+Washington

+After a dominant season-opening victory against Oregon State, Arizona hosted Washington, who was ranked first at the time.
+The Wildcats would play tough, but it became difficult for the Arizona offense to score points against a top-ranked opponent like the Huskies, and Arizona ultimately came up short.
+The loss prevented the Wildcats from upsetting a number-one-ranked team for a second straight season (Arizona defeated USC the previous year).
+It would be another ten years before Arizona finally got an upset victory over a top-ranked Washington squad at home.

 Iowa

 Arizona faced Iowa at home.
 The Wildcats defeated the Hawkeyes on the road in coach Smith's first season in 1980.
 A late Iowa field goal in the fourth quarter decided the game, and led to an Arizona loss.

 UCLA

 Arizona visited UCLA and played at the Rose Bowl for the first time ever (UCLA began playing home games here this season after decades playing at the Los Angeles Memorial Coliseum, sharing with USC).
 Both the Wildcats and Bruins fought tough and the game ultimately ended in a tie.
 The Bruins would go on to win the Pac-10 and play in the Rose Bowl at home.